I am standing at the window

 The Shepherd engages with Self-cultivation -

-he watches the Sheep to learn and to know ...
+he watches, to learn and to know the Sheep's preferences.

-to be the leader of his common unity,
+To be the peaceful leader of his commonly peaceful unity,

-to be a trusting leader worthy of trust,
+is to learn what it is like to be a peaceful leader worthy of trust,

-and to be a care-giver within his own community.
+and to be a care-giver within his own common unity of community.

 and so the fight grows ...